asherbhs/apl-book/book/combinatorics/inclusion-exclusion.md

 p←a⊂⍤/⍨⍤1⍉2⊥⍣¯1⍳¯1+2*≢a    ⍝ all non-empty subsets of a ⍝                     ┌───────┬─sizes of the intersections of all the sets in subsets ≢⊃∪/a ←→ +/(¯1*1+≢¨p)×{≢⊃∩/⍵}¨p
-⍝          └────────┴─subtract if there are an even number of sets subsets, else add
+⍝          └─────────┴─subtract if there are an even number of subsets, else add
 ```

 In traditional mathematical notation, this is written as